 - Perhaps a friend or sibling or two!

-- “Letter Blend” Hopscotch Game: Find a nice blank section of pavement—on a playground, sidewalk, or driveway—and use your chalk to draw twelve large square boxes.
-(See diagram).
+- “Letter Blend” Hopscotch Game: Find a nice blank section of pavement—on a playground, sidewalk, or driveway—and use your chalk to draw twelve large square boxes with letter sounds in a hopscotch formation (check out this activity for an example).
 Kids start by hopping on one foot at a time, and say the name of the letter they land on.
 But when they land on the squares that go two across, one foot on each, they need to say the sound that the two letters make together.
 So, for example, a kid would start by hopping on one foot on “C,” and saying it out loud.
 Then she'd hop on one foot to “H,” but then land on the “crossbar,” in which the left foot is on “C” and the right foot is on “H.” Now the letters combine, and your child should shout the sound “CH”!
 Once she's got the hang of it, she's ready to play with the rock; she'll throw it onto successive boxes, hop around it while saying the letters, and then try to pick it up without losing her balance.
-Click here for printable version

 - As your child hops on each box, have her say the letter sound correctly in order to advance.
 Invite a friend or two, and you've got a friendly game going; miss the sound and you go back; say it right and you jump ahead…not just into hopscotch, of course, but into important parts of your first grade curriculum!